 \section{Introduction}

 The study of the restriction phenomena for the Fourier transform in $\R^n$ has been an active research topic in harmonic analysis over the last decades.
-The most common instance of it, a \emph{Fourier restriction estimate}, comes in the form of an inequality, for every Schwartz function $f \in \mathcal{S}(\R^n)$,
+The most common instance of it, a \emph{Fourier restriction estimate}, comes in the form of the following inequality for every Schwartz function $f \in \mathcal{S}(\R^n)$

-where $S$ is a hypersurface with appropriate curvature properties, $\nu$ a suitable measure on $S$, the exponents $p,q$ vary in an appropriate range, and the constant $C(p,q,S,\nu)$ is independent of $f$.
-The a priori estimate guarantees the existence of a bounded restriction operator $\mathcal{R} \colon L^p(\R^n) \to L^q(S,\nu)$ such that $\mathcal{R} f = \widehat{f}$ on $S$ when $f \in \mathcal{S}(\R^n)$.
-Such Fourier restriction estimates were first studied by Fefferman and Stein, who proved a result in any dimension (\cite{MR257819}, pg.
-28), which was later improved by the celebrated Stein-Tomas method (\cite{MR1232192}, \cite{MR358216}), which focuses on the case $q=2$.
-Since then, a huge mathematical effort has been put into studying the Fourier restriction phenomena, with the development of new techniques.
-Despite that, many problems for any arbitrary dimension $n \geq 3$ are still open, e.g. the question about sufficient conditions on the exponents $p,q$ in order for a Fourier restriction estimate to hold true.
+where $\widehat{f}$ is the Fourier transform of $f$, $S$ a hypersurface with appropriate curvature properties, $\nu$ a suitable measure on $S$, the exponents $p$ and $q$ vary in an appropriate range, and the constant $C(p,q,S,\nu)$ is independent of $f$.
+The a priori estimate in the previous display guarantees the existence of a bounded restriction operator $\mathcal{R} \colon L^p(\R^n) \to L^q(S,\nu)$ such that $\mathcal{R} f = \widehat{f}$ on $S$ when $f \in \mathcal{S}(\R^n)$.
+Such Fourier restriction estimates were first studied by Fefferman and Stein who proved a result in any dimension (\cite{MR257819}, pg.
+28).
+This result was later improved by the celebrated Stein-Tomas method (\cite{MR1232192}, \cite{MR358216}) which focuses on the case $q=2$.
+Since then, a huge mathematical effort has been put into studying the Fourier restriction phenomena leading to the development of many new techniques.
+Despite that, many problems for any arbitrary dimension $n \geq 3$ are still open.
+For example, the question about sufficient conditions on the exponents $p$ and $q$ in order for a Fourier restriction estimate to hold true.